Advice for parents when their child is beginning to use social media

 Most popular social media services don’t allow anyone under 13 to join.
 Even so, lots of younger children manage to set up accounts.
-It’s hard to get reliable information on just how many underage users are on social media, but one study estimated that over a third of UK nine-to-12-year-olds have a Facebook profile.1
+It’s hard to get reliable information on just how many underage users are on social media, but Ofcom estimate that half of UK 11-12-year-olds have access to their own accounts.

 If you find out your child has joined a social media service without your permission, try to discuss it with them before taking any other action.
 Find out why they signed up and explain your concerns.
 Of course, your child might not want to delete their account – or they might not be able to.
 Some services (like Instagram) don’t require you to verify the email you use to sign up, so if you join with a fake or misspelled email address and then forget your password, you won’t be able to get a new one.
 You have to confirm your password to delete an Instagram account, so if your child doesn’t remember theirs, any pictures they’ve posted will stay up.